 Radiofrequency ablation deactivates targeted nerves to help patients with treatment-resistant pain.
 Board-certified physical medicine and rehabilitation specialist George Drakes, MD, and his team at Metro Spine PC specialize in interventional pain techniques like radiofrequency ablation.
-The practice has offices in Clinton and Oxon Hill, Maryland, and Washington, DC, offering minimally invasive treatment on-site.
+The practice has offices in Clinton and Oxon Hill, Maryland, offering minimally invasive treatment on-site.
 Call your nearest Metro Spine PC office today or schedule a consultation online to learn more about benefiting from radiofrequency ablation.

 Minimally invasive radiofrequency ablation can help reduce treatment-resistant pain.
 Your doctor inserts a needle that carries a probe to the targeted nerves.
 The probe delivers radiofrequency energy to the nerves to stop pain signals from getting to your brain.

 Metro Spine PC uses two kinds of radiofrequency ablation: Standard radiofrequency ablation uses heat to destroy the nerves.
 Pulsed RFA (pRFA) stuns the nerves rather than destroying them.

 The Metro Spine PC team might recommend radiofrequency ablation if you have a long-term pain condition and other treatments aren’t helping.

 Conservative treatments like physical therapy and medication help many patients.
 Others require steroid injections or restorative medicine treatments like platelet-rich plasma (PRP) injections and prolotherapy.
 If your pain remains despite these treatments, radiofrequency ablation can help.

 Radiofrequency ablation is suitable for conditions causing back, neck, muscle, and joint pain, including herniated discs and spinal stenosis.
 It also helps with pain disorders like complex regional pain syndrome (CRPS).